 Weight and Coronary Artery Disease

+Losing weight and staying at a healthy weight can help lower your risk for CAD.
 Weight loss frequently improves other risk factors related to CAD, such as blood pressure and cholesterol levels, and may also help control diabetes.

 What is the importance of body fat distribution?